7 Special Pop Classics Books You Must Read

 4. The Day You Begin

 The Day You Begin encourages children to speak up and share their personalities, lives, and culture with those around them.
 Also, it allows children to step into someone else’s shoes.
-Parents and teachers can discover the children’s secret powers: athletic ability, race, hair style, lunch ingredients, family, and lifestyle.
+Parents and teachers can discover the children’s secret powers: athletic ability, race, hairstyle, lunch ingredients, family, and lifestyle.
 The poetic language is sweet, and the illustrations are unique.
 But it shows much negativity in comparison to positivity.

 Author: Jacqueline Woodson